 Furthermore, conditions can be imposed on the rate group for assigning different rates based on conditions: as an example it is common to charge a higher rate for peak hour service and a lower rate for off peak times.
 The actual rate is encapsulated in a UDR rate structure.
 The figure below illustrates the relationship between a rate plan, rate groups, conditions and UDR rates.

 The rate plan is basically the plan that the customer signs up for.
 It is essentially a container for one or more rate groups.
-A rate plan can be assigned to a bucket, a tier in a bucket, a service or a package.
-The order of precedence is from highest to lowest: bucket, service, package.
+A rate plan can be assigned to a service, a package an account or an owner.
+The order of precedence is from the lowest to highest level: service, package, account, owner.

-Rate plan inheritance is also supported, where a sub account can inherit a rate plan configured at the parent.
+Rate plan inheritance is also supported, where a child account can inherit a rate plan configured at the parent level.
 A rate plan is defined by a name.
 Each rate plan configuration also defines the level of precision used by the rating engine when processing charges associated with that plan; LogiSense supports up to 11 places of precision.

 One or more rate groups can be associated with a rate plan as shown in the figure above.
 When viewing rate plan summary information, LogiSense will display references to the rate groups associated with that plan.

 A Rate Group defines the umbrella under which a rate applies.
-For example, in the telecom and UCaaS scenarios, different rates are applied to domestic vs international calls.
+For example, in the telecom and UCaaS scenarios, different rates are applied to domestic vs. international calls.
 In such a scenario, a provider can define two rate groups: one for domestic and one for international.
 Furthermore, a provider may desire to charge a different rate for each group based on time period - for example, data usage during peak hours may be charged a higher rate than non-peak usage.
-Rate group conditions can be attached to each rate group to accommodate the peak vs non peak rates.
+Rate group conditions can be attached to each rate group to accommodate peak vs. non peak rates or other conditions that you wish to configure.

 A Usage class identifies the type of usage that is going to be charged by the rating engine.
 Usage classes must be configured prior to creating rates.
 A Usage Class can have one of the following types: